The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification

-There are alternative ways of constructing a system of determinant line bundles satisfying the properties in Section~\ref{summ_sec}. \begin{enumerate}[label=(\arabic*),leftmargin=*] \item A system of determinant line bundles for bounded complexes of vector bundles and isomorphisms for exact triples of such complexes is constructed in \cite[Chapter~I]{KM}.
-A system of determinant line bundles for Fredholm operators can then be obtained by associating each Fredholm operator with a two-term complex, deducing the Exact Squares property for Fredholm operators from that for bounded complexes and the two algebraic Compositions properties from the Exact Squares property, and deriving explicit formulas for all isomorphisms.
-This approach is described in detail in Section~\ref{KM_subs}. \item One could explicitly specify a collection of isomorphisms~$\hat\cI_{\Th;D}$ as in~\eref{cIThD_e2} that are compatible with compositions.
-This is essentially the approach taken in~\cite{MS}, \cite{MW}, \cite{Salamon}, and \cite{Seidel} to topologize determinant line bundles, without verifying the properties in Section~\ref{summ_sec}.
+\item One could explicitly specify a collection of isomorphisms~$\hat\cI_{\Th;D}$ as in~\eref{cIThD_e2} that are compatible with compositions.
+This is essentially the approach taken in~\cite{MS}, \cite{MW}, \cite{Salamon}, and \cite{Seidel} to topologize determinant line bundles, without verifying the properties in Subsection~\ref{detLBprop_subs}.
 The isomorphisms~\eref{cIThD_e2} can be used to define Exact Triples isomorphisms~\eref{ETisom_e} from the Normalization~II property, imposing the commutativity property of Lemma~\ref{StabTrip_lmm} by definition, and to derive an explicit formula for these isomorphisms.
-The Exact Squares property for Fredholm operators can then be obtained from the basic Exact Squares property of Lemma~\ref{ses_lmm2} as in the proof of Corollary~\ref{ExSQ_crl} and used to confirm the two algebraic Compositions properties. \item The commutativity property of Lemma~\ref{StabTrip_lmm} could be verified for the isomorphism~\eref{cUDDdfn_e} directly, without using Proposition~\ref{CompET_prp2}, and used to obtain the Exact Squares property as in the proof of Corollary~\ref{ExSQ_crl}.
+The Exact Squares property for Fredholm operators can then be obtained from the basic Exact Squares property of Lemma~\ref{ses_lmm2} as in the proof of Corollary~\ref{ExSQ_crl} and used to confirm the two algebraic Compositions properties.

+\item The commutativity property of Lemma~\ref{StabTrip_lmm} could be verified for the isomorphism~\eref{cUDDdfn_e} directly, without using Proposition~\ref{CompET_prp2}, and used to obtain the Exact Squares property as in the proof of Corollary~\ref{ExSQ_crl}.